Momentum distributions, spin-dependent observables, and the D_2 parameter for 3He breakup

 In Fig.~\ref{fig:experiment} we show EMDs for protons and deuterons in $^3$He extracted from $^{12}$C($^3$He,$p$) and $^{12}$C($^3$He,$d$) breakup data obtained for fragments emitted at zero angle and at $p_\mathrm{He}= 10.8$~GeV/$c$~\cite{Ableev3He}.
 These EMDs are compared with the results of our calculations using the Paris and CD-Bonn potentials.
 The empirical momentum distribution for the deuteron is also compared with results of other experiments.
 Good agreement between data and calculations is obvious at \underline{small} $k\lesssim 0.25$~GeV/$c$, which indicates that in this region the spectator model can be used to interpret the data.
 Note that the difference between the light cone variable $k$ and the spectator momentum taken in the $^3$He rest frame is small in this region.

 At very small $k\lesssim 50$~MeV/$c$ there is an enhancement of the extracted EMDs over theoretical curves.
-A natural explanation of this enhancement appears to be a manifistation of Coulomb effects in $^{12}$C($^3$He,$p$) and $^{12}$C($^3$He,$d$) with registration of the spectator particle at zero angle.~\footnote{~See, e.g., Ref.~\cite{kobushemet}, where a similar enhancement in the EMD of protons in the deuteron was explained as an effect of the Coulomb interaction on the mechanism of $^{12}$C($d,p$) breakup.} We neglect such Coulomb effects because they take place only over a very narrow $k$ region and do not affect the data interpretation elsewhere.
+A natural explanation of this enhancement appears to be a manifestation of Coulomb effects in $^{12}$C($^3$He,$p$) and $^{12}$C($^3$He,$d$) with registration of the spectator particle at zero angle~\footnote{~See, e.g., Ref.~\cite{kobushemet}, where a similar enhancement in the EMD of protons in the deuteron was explained as an effect of the Coulomb interaction on the mechanism of $^{12}$C($d,p$) breakup.}.
+We neglect such Coulomb effects because they take place only over a very narrow $k$ region and do not affect the data interpretation elsewhere.
 Similarly, we neglect any possible final state interaction between the outgoing protons and deuterons.